wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/exposing-several-services-as-a-single-service.md

 17. To add the **Args** field for the PayloadFactory mediator:
     1. Click the **plus** icon (<img src="../../../assets/img/tutorials/common/plus-icon.png" width="30">) in the **Args** field to open the **PayloadFactoryArgument** dialog.
-    2. Enter the following information in the **PayloadFactoryArgument** dialog.
+    2. Enter the following information in the **PayloadFactoryArgument** dialog box.
 This provides the argument that defines the actual value of the first variable (used in the format definition given in the previous step).

         !!!
 Tip
             To avoid getting an error message, first select the **Media Type** before providing the **Payload.**